TotalImage/TotalImage/README.md

 # TotalImage
 **TotalImage** is a free and open source disk image editor licensed under the MIT license.
 For more information, see the `LICENSE` file.
 It is written in C# and uses Windows Forms for the UI.

-## Features
-The goal of TotalImage is to be a better alternative to some of the more widely used disk image tools of today.
 Our goal is to create a tool that:
 * is completely free and open-source
 * is updated and improved regularly, as much as personal circumstances of the developers permit
 * supports a wide range of disk image containers, physical disk formats, file systems and partitioning schemes
 * handles and reports exceptions properly
 * offers other related advanced features that might come in handy

-Because TotalImage is still under development, not all of the above can be achieved immediately.
-Some of the things we wish to support eventually are:
+## Current status
+See the [Status page](https://github.com/TotalImage/TotalImage/blob/master/Docs/status.md) for details about currently implemented features.

+## Planned features
+Here is a list of things we plan to support:

 ### Media types
 * Floppy disks
 * Hard disks
-* Optical disks
+* Optical discs
+* Superfloppies

 ### Disk image containers
 * Raw sector images (.IMG, .IMA etc.)